sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

 - Brief summary of the data structure.
 - Referral to more comprehensive documentation and video tutorials on theory for beginners.
 - Referral to my java implementation of the structure.
-- Defining the complexities of the structures major operation.
+- Defining the complexities of the major operations of the data structure with reasoning.
 - Additional theory where applicable.

 I find that the best way to learn how a data structure works is to implement it yourself in your preferred programming language.
-To serve as examples, I've implemented all data structures covered in this tutorial using Java.
+To serve as examples, I've implemented all of the data structures covered in this tutorial using Java.
 Why Java?
 It's more hands-on than Python but not as complex as C++.
 It's easy to read and similar in syntax to other popular programming languages.
 It's also my first and preferred object-oriented programming language.
 You can find my java implementations for each data structures [here](https://github.com/sirpaulmcd/Data-Structures-And-Algorithms/tree/main/src/datastructures) or in their respective sections.

 For additional resources, [GeeksForGeeks](https://www.geeksforgeeks.org/data-structures/) has extensive documentation on data structures.
 Including sample implementations in a variety of languages.
 They also have quizzes and practice questions to assist your learning.
 Additionally, [mycodeschool](https://www.youtube.com/user/mycodeschool) is a YouTube channel with plenty of high quality video tutorials on data structures.
 Mycodeschool is an incredible resource for learning data structure theory.
 Unfortunately, it also has a bit of a tragic [backstory](https://www.freecodecamp.org/news/mycodeschool-youtube-channel-history/) and stopped publishing videos back in 2016.